dicehabbits/blender-dice-generator-addon/README.md

 ![Dice Example](documents/images/dice_demo.gif)

 The add on automates the process described in a youtube video created by someone else.
-Link to the video under Usage section
+Link to the video under the Usage section

 # Installation